jmitch0901/FeedMyStarvingChildren/README.md

 `npm install & bower install`

-## (_IMPORTANT!_) OpenSSL and Images
+## (_IMPORTANT!_) Images

-> This project requires SSL certificates to run.
-They do not have to be official.

-> You can just use OpenSSL to create a quick certificate to run the project.
-Also, we need to ensure we have our pictures named and in the correct folder for this app to run effectively.
+> We need to ensure we have our pictures named and in the correct folder for this app to run effectively.

 #### Creating the Images

-> There must be **2** image files within the /img folder, **exactly 1000x1000px**.
+> There must be **3** image files within the /img folder, **exactly 1000x1000px**.

-Ensure the following 2 image files are in the /img directory:
+Ensure the following 3 image files are in the /img directory (they can all be the same image):

 1.  **secret-image.png**